mkirwa/Learning/cafe/READMESpring.md

 Would you like modifications to fit your existing project structure? 🚀

-# Using @SecondaryTable to Join Toyota Data in VehicleAssociationEntity
+# How to Join Toyota Data in VehicleAssociationEntity

 ## Overview
 This document explains how to use `@SecondaryTable` in `VehicleAssociationEntity` to pull `ToyotaCarCode` from the `Toyota` table using `CarId`.
 The implementation prevents accidental updates to the `Toyota` table while ensuring seamless data retrieval.